Next Lesson - The Nephron

 Horseshoe Kidney - this is a congenital abnormality, where the inferior pole of both kidneys are fused together, forming one big kidney.

-Duplication Defects – if the ureteric bud splits early in development, a kidney may have more than one ureter attaching to it, or there may be more than one urethral opening.
+Duplication Defects - if the ureteric bud splits early in development, a kidney may have more than one ureter attaching to it.

 Accessory Renal Arteries - when the kidneys ascend into the lumbar region, they normally form new arteries and degenerate their old ones.
 In this condition, the old ones do not degenerate, meaning the kidney has multiple arteries supplying it.